Where to park at Niagara Falls?

 For reference purposes it is 2.2km/1.3 miles from the Power Station to the Rainbow Bridge.
 Walking between the two points would take 26 minutes and 7 minutes on a bicycle.

 Free parking near Niagara Falls is nearly impossible during July and August.
-You will find free curbside parking on Victoria Avenue, Clifton Hill and Niagara Parkway.
+You will find free curbside parking on Victoria Avenue and the Niagara Parkway.
 Property owners tend to be on the lookout for tourists who try to park on their property without permission.
 The towing business in Niagara Falls Canada is very profitable.

 Just about every hotel in Niagara Falls Canada charges a fee for parking.
 Be sure to check before you book.
 The fees range from $10 to $60 per night and even more for valet service.
 While most of us hate to pay to park especially if you are from the burbs you have to remember that there is a limited amount of real estate and owners can and do charge a premium.
 Don’t be offended, it’s just a fact of life these days.
 Niagara Falls NY hotels usually charge less than $15.00 per night.

 There are two Casinos in Niagara Falls Canada- Fallsview Casino & Casino Niagara.
 Both offer parking for less than the Fallsview hotels typically charge.
 To receive the low rate you will have to enter the casino and sign up for their “players club” program and disclose personal information for their mailing lists.
 Parking here can be money saving but the convenience factor decreases in freezing weather.

 The Seneca Niagara Casino in Niagara Falls New York offers secure parking typically for a very low fee.